Qrita: High-performance Top-k and Top-p using Pivot-based Truncation and Selection: Evaluation

-We first study the effect of the Tiered Triton Block Size Autotune by comparing Run A with Run B, which uses only a single block size of 4096 for all vectorized operators.
+In Table~\ref{tab:ablation_chart}, we provide ablation studies on the various techniques of \sys.
+Run A is the full \sys execution, which includes all key techniques introduced in Section~\ref{sec:method}.
+We first study the effect of the \textbf{Tiered Triton Block Size Autotune} by comparing Run A with Run B, which uses only a single block size of 4096 for all vectorized operators.
 Autotuning reduces the execution latency by almost 30\%, proving to be a critical optimization for \sys that operates on vectors of varying sizes.

-We then study the overhead of duplication handling by comparing Run B with Run C, which excludes the duplicate logit removal logic from the output mask generation.
+The \textbf{overhead of duplication handling} is shown by comparing Run B with Run C, which excludes the duplicate logit removal logic from the output mask generation.
 Without duplication handling, latency is slightly improved by about 3.5\%.
-We include duplication handling for the sake of correctness, but if performance is critical and a more relaxed output constraint can be tolerated, Duplication Handling can be removed for better performance.
+We include duplication handling for the sake of correctness, but if performance is critical and a more relaxed output constraint can be tolerated, duplication handling can be removed.

-Runs C, D, and F compare the effect of Gaussian $\sigma$-truncation by comparing the time taken when the truncation hits, when it misses, and when it is excluded.
+Runs C, D, and E compare \textbf{the effect of Gaussian $\sigma$-truncation} by comparing the time taken when the truncation hits, when it misses, and when it is excluded.
 The truncation delivers the biggest speedup of all techniques used, providing 74\% latency reduction compared to the excluded case that must search the full logits set.
 By comparing Runs D and E, we also observe that the overhead of the truncation is about 0.4ms, which is quite significant when compared to fully optimized Run A, contributing 44\% of the total runtime.
 As such, reducing the overhead of Gaussian $\sigma$-truncation may be a good future direction for \sys.

-By comparing Runs F, G, and H against Runs C, D, and F, we observe the impact of quaternary search over binary search for pivot finding.
+By comparing Runs F, G, and H against Runs C, D, and E, we observe \textbf{the impact of quaternary search over binary search} for pivot finding.
 Surprisingly, quaternary search is about 2\% slower than binary search for the truncation hit case, as the reduced search space minimizes the impact of search iterations.
 However, due to the large absolute latency reduction of 2.3ms it provides in the fallback case, we keep quaternary search as our default approach.